centiservice/mats3/docs/TraceIdsAndInitiatorIds.md

 ## TraceId

-A TraceId is a String.
+A TraceId is a free-form String, which should be short but still include good context.
+It is set upon the initiation of a flow; it is the `init.traceId(traceId)` parameter.
+As opposed to the initiatorId, each TraceId should uniquely identify a single initiation, and both _may_ and _should_ include relevant contextual information, like for example the relevant customerId.

 The first and foremost aspect is that it should be unique, to uniquely identify all the log lines of a particular Mats Flow in the system-wide logging system.
 A UUID definitely fulfills this requirement - but it falls flat in every other aspect a good TraceId could help with. _(Even for the unique-requirement, it fails.
 It is way too verbose; both is it way too unique wrt. the "universe" it lives in, and it only utilizes 16 different code points, both aspects resulting in the string being annoyingly long compared to the little information it holds.)_

 Making a good TraceId is (evidently) an art!
 From the TraceId _alone_, one should ideally be able to discern as much information as possible, while still keeping the string as short as possible!